 - details of the legal personal representative or solicitor, if applicable

 - employment information about the deceased

 - the cause of death, as listed on the death certificate

 - payment details

-The legal personal representative or solicitor will also need to provide the employer with the death certificate and either:
+You will also need to provide the employer with the death certificate and either:

 If there’s more than one legal personal representative, each person (other than the claimant, if they’re also a legal personal representative) must complete a claim form annex to confirm they agree with the payment details provided on the claim form.

 The employer will send the claim form, along with certified copies of the supporting documentation to us.